Leica M11 (2024/01-)

 "The Phantom Bridge"

-Did you know that there is a bridge in Japan called "The Phantom Bridge"?
+Have you ever heard of a bridge called "The Phantom Bridge"?

-I work in IT in Tokyo.
-I joined my current company in my late 20s, and it's been more than a decade since then.
-In recent years, I have had more opportunities to travel to Sapporo as part of my job.
-Up until then, I had almost never left the city center, just shuttling between the airport, the office, and my hotel.
-However, in the early summer of 2019, I decided to take a few days off after a business trip and explore different parts of Hokkaido.
-I didn't want to see anything in particular, I just felt like walking around.
-While researching where to go, I happened to learn about the existence of this bridge and was immediately interested, so I signed up for a guided tour.
+I work in the IT field in Tokyo.
+It's been over a decade since I joined my current company in my late twenties, and in recent years, I've had more opportunities to travel to Sapporo for business.
+Until then, I had rarely ventured outside Sapporo city, simply shuttling between the airport, the office, and my accommodation.
+However, in the early summer of 2019, I decided to take a few days off after a business trip and wander around various parts of Hokkaido.
+I didn't have anything specific I wanted to see; it was just on a whim.
+While researching potential places to visit beforehand, I happened to learn about this bridge.
+For some reason, it captured my interest, and I immediately signed up for a guided tour.

-The gradual appearance of the bridge was truly fantastic.
+The sight of the bridge, gradually revealing itself, was truly ethereal.

-After that, I traveled around the magnificent grazing fields of Tokachi, the beautiful hills of Biei, and visited a museum on Ainu culture in Hidaka, making it a fulfilling solo trip.
-Finally, I stopped by a cafe by the sea in Niikappu at the end of the trip, and took a casual photo there which, looking back now, was nothing special, but for some reason it left a deep impression on me.
-I kept looking back at the photo, thinking it was a good shot.
-In the end, I think that this one photo was one of the big reasons that led me to buy a professional camera later on.
+After that, I toured the vast pastures of Tokachi and the picturesque hills of Biei, and visited a museum about the Ainu people in Hidaka to learn about their culture, making for a fulfilling solo journey.
+Finally, at the end of my trip, I stopped by a solitary café standing by the sea in Niikappu.
+There, I casually took a photo—just an ordinary shot, looking back now—but for some reason, it left a strong impression on me.
+Even after taking it, I kept looking back at it, thinking it was a good picture.
+In retrospect, I believe this single photograph was one of the major triggers that led me to purchase a proper camera later on.